 There are resources for students in a Human Resources Bachelor’s program that allow them to network and interact with individuals on the same career path.
 These resources include HR.com, HR Crossing; Human Resources Today; HRReview; and Evil HR Lady.
 These also have job boards where students can find internships to gain additional experience while still in school.

 What Career Can I Have with an Online Bachelor’s Degree in Human Resources?

 There are many different career options for individuals going into human resource management.
 To become a Human Resources Manager, obtaining a Bachelor’s Degree in Human Resources is the first step.
 Once an individual starts working in the field, gaining relevant work experience as an assistant or associate is the next step.
 Individuals can then choose to become a specialist in one specific area or a generalist who moves around and has a working knowledge of all the functions and specialties within the industry.
 A generalist is more suited to becoming a manager.

-It is very common for individuals in Human Resource Management to work as a benefits administrators, payroll specialist, training coordinator, compensation specialist, training manager, HRIS specialist, benefits manager, employee relations manager, or human resources manager.
+It is very common for an individual in Human Resource Management to work as a benefits administrator, payroll specialist, training coordinator, compensation specialist, training manager, HRIS specialist, benefits manager, employee relations manager, or human resources manager.

 Individuals with a Human Resources Bachelor’s Degree use some of the best technology to help businesses and individuals unlock their greatest potential.
 People with this degree are change agents and change-makers in the job market.
 People with these degrees are consultants, managers, assistants, and specialists.

 What Professional Organizations in Human Resources Should I Join?